Fantomas42/veliberator/README.rst

 address, by simply launching the script.

-Note that at the first run of the script a database will be created for registering all the available Velib' stations.
+Note that at the first run of the script a database will be created for registering all the available stations.

-For updating or creating the database you can run this command:
+For update or create the database you can run this command:
 ::

   $ veliberator --synchronize